 Popular Glass Types – Features and Applications

-Since then, glass has existed from the first century and has also been put to use for various architectural purposes.
-It has always seemed like an item of luxury that took huge resources, brilliant skills, and immense energy to be produced.
+Since then glass has existed since the first century and has been used for various architectural purposes.
+It has always seemed like an item of luxury that took huge resources, brilliant skills, and immense energy to produce.
 When combined with steel, it becomes a symbol of affluence and grandeur.
 This is why it is successfully used for construction and architecture purposes in engineering.
+Before heading to the different glasses, you should first understand the commendable properties of glass, making it what it is.

 • Transparency: It is the most vital aspect of a glass that allows you to see the world through it.
 It can be from either side or a single side only.